cosmos/ibc-go/docs/docs/03-light-clients/02-localhost/03-client-state.md

 # `ClientState`

+Even though the 09-localhost light client is a stateless client, it still has the concept of a `ClientState` that follows the blockchains own latest height automatically.

 The 09-localhost `ClientState` maintains a single field used to track the latest sequence of the state machine i.e. the height of the blockchain.

 ```go